sunipan/ccwc/README.md

 # ccwc
-A clone of the wc CLI tool
+A clone of the wc CLI tool made with Rust